rizzboislw/AdminPanel_ReactJs_NodeJs/README.md

 2. **Include your `.env` file in the server directory**

    - Ensure you have a `.env` file in the `server` directory.
-   - A `.env` file should include your secret key:
+   - The `.env` file should include your secret key:

    ```bash
    SECRET_KEY=[your_secret_key]
    ```

    *Here's how to generate your secret key:*
-   - Open your CLI
+   - Open your command line interface.
    - Enter the following command to generate a base64 encoded secret key:

    ```bash